gyaaf/tiamat/README.md

 # Tiamat

-Tiamat is a CLI Python script that provides many utilitary functions to the league client as:
+Tiamat is a CLI Python script that provides many utilitary functions to the league client inspired by [KbotExt](https://github.com/KebsCS/KBotExt/), by Kebs

+## Functions

 * Icon Changer (1-100)
 * Client-Only Icon Changer (All Icons)
 * Profile Background Changer